-- Women's relationship with food is impacted by gender expectations, as well as biological factors related to sex.9 - Australian women's food access, behaviours and health outcomes are strongly influenced by socioeconomic determinants and the environment in which food is prepared, shared and consumed.10 - Time pressure is a barrier to meeting vegetable consumption guidelines for many women due to work, study, or caring responsibilities.11 - Older women who are housebound, in residential care, or with decreased food intake may be at risk of deficiency.12 - Socially constructed body image ideals and normalisation of dieting and other weight-control behaviours are significant, and affect young women's relationship with food in particular.13
+- Women's relationship with food is impacted by gender expectations, as well as biological factors related to sex.9 - Australian women's food access, behaviours and health outcomes are strongly influenced by socioeconomic determinants and how food is prepared, shared and consumed.10 - Time pressure is a barrier to meeting vegetable consumption guidelines for many women due to work, study, or caring responsibilities.11 - Older women who are housebound, in residential care, or with decreased food intake may be at risk of deficiency.12 - Socially-constructed body image ideals and normalisation of dieting and other weight control behaviours are significant, and affect young women's relationship with food in particular.13

-- The Index of Relative Socio-Economic Disadvantage shows Golden Plains has a relatively low level of relative socio-economic disadvantage compared to other Central Highlands LGAs.
-14 Pockets of disadvantage still exist and women living in areas of disadvantage and experiencing food insecurity are more likely to be obese.
-This correlation is not observed in men.
-15 - Women in Golden Plains were more likely to be pre-obese/obese (51.9%) than women from other Central Highlands LGAs.
-This is higher than the regional (50%) and state average (43.7%).16 - 39.4% of female residents consumed the recommended daily intake of fruits, a rate that is lower than the state average (46.8%).
-Only 10.5% consume the advised intake of vegetables.17
+- The Index of Relative Socio-Economic Disadvantage shows that towns such as Daylesford and Creswick ranked in the lowest 25% of all Victorian towns/suburbs, indicating a high-moderate level of socio-economic disadvantage.14 Women living in areas of disadvantage and experiencing food insecurity are more likely to be obese.
+This correlation is not observed in men.15 - Women in Hepburn were less likely to be pre-obese/obese (55.4%) than women from other Central Highlands LGAs, a lower rate than the regional (50%) and state average (43.7%).16 However, women in Hepburn were more likely to be obese (22%) compared to men (15%).17 - 43% of female residents consumed the recommended daily intake of fruit, a rate that is lower than the state average (46.8%).
+Only 13% consumed the advised intake of vegetables.
+18

-- 1. Ensure nutritious and affordable food is available in settings outside the home, particularly residential services. - Undertake health promotion campaigns where the narrative encourages healthy eating, avoids reinforcing harmful gender norms, and focuses on health rather than weight.
+- 1. Ensure nutritious and affordable food is available in settings outside the home, particularly residential services. - 2.
+Undertake health promotion campaigns where the narrative encourages healthy eating, avoids reinforcing harmful gender norms, and focuses on health rather than weight.

 Encourage critical awareness of gender roles related to food, food practices and body image. - 3.
 Involve women with diverse identities and experiences in the design and delivery of health promotion programs and campaigns.
 Give equal consideration to social, emotional and physical aspects of health. - 4.
 Consider the feasibility of subsidising families to outsource household work.
 Women who report time pressure as a barrier are significantly less likely to meet the Australian Dietary Guidelines' recommended intake of fruit and vegetables per day.

 Serving up inequality: how sex and gender impact women's relationship with food.
+Women's Health

-Women's Health Victoria, 2017 https://womenshealthvic.com.au/resources/WHV Publications/Issues-Paper 2017.10.03 Serving-up-inequality-Women-and-food Version-2 (Fulltext-PDF).pdf
+Victoria, 2017 https://womenshealthvic.com.au/resources/WHV_Publications/Issues-Paper_2017.10.03 Serving-up-inequality-Women-and-food Version-2 (Fulltext-PDF).pdf